 - I honor my spirit and the divine within me.

-Other methods of balancing the crown chakra include aromatherapy and crystals.
+Other methods of balancing the crown chakra include aromatherapy and crystals (more on that below!).
 For one thing, diffusing or applying essential oils like lavender and jasmine can be calming and soothing for the crown chakra, while oils like cedar wood, sandalwood, frankincense & myrrh can be stimulating.
-Meanwhile, crystals like amethyst, diamond, lavender, Herkimer diamond, clear quartz, and selenite help to target the energy of the crown chakra.

 While incorporating certain foods into the diet is a typical practice for the other six chakras in the system, the crown chakra requires something a bit different: fasting, which acts as a form of spiritual nourishment rather than bodily nourishment.
 A period of refraining from food provides a break from worrying about physical demands so that the entire focus may be devoted to one’s spirituality and higher consciousness.
 This should only be done under the guidance of a qualified medical professional.